 Too much time at the desk

 can cause slouched posture, back pain, neck pain, and even headaches.
 You could use marijuana as a way to reduce the back pain and as a cure for the headaches.
 You can buy concentrates online, which are stronger than normal marijuana so will have a quicker affect.
 However, you want to get to the root of the problem as well.
 You can have good posture and avoid this pain if you work your core and stretch—even if you sit most of day.

 Even when you have the best intentions

 and start out by sitting tall, muscles will start to fatigue after about an hour, and you’ll eventually find yourself sitting in some less-than-optimal position.
 But don’t feel bad, it happens to everyone!

 Let’s say you were able to stay

-in the best posture for the whole time-spending extended time sitting will still tighten your knees and hips, and tighten and shorten the muscles and connective tissue there.
+in the best posture all day, sitting will still tighten your knees and hips.
 Sitting at the computer will also tighten your biceps and shoulders.